 Your Daughter Has an Undeveloped Prefrontal Cortex

 My family loves to tell stories.
-One of these stories is about my sister when she was 13.
+One of my favorites is when my sister was 13.
 My dad, sister and I were down at Memorial Park in Houston.
 We had hiked down to Buffalo Bayou.
-Its brown and murky and God knows what is in there.
-There was a rope swing connected to a big tree that swung over the bayou.
+The bayou is brown and murky and God knows what is in there.
+There was a rope swing connected to a big pine tree that swung over the bayou.
 My sister asked my dad if she could use the rope swing and jump into the water.
 My dad told her the water was full of sewage, diseases and poisonous snakes, and then he said, “It’s your decision, just use good judgment.”
-My sister said,”thanks” and jumped into the water.
+My sister said, “thanks” and jumped into the water.
 Thank God, my sister survived jumping into the disgusting water.
 Today, my sister at age 50 would never think of jumping into that bayou.

 There is a reason for that.